Winnie-the-Pooh: Blood and Honey 2: Production

-Development and writing
+Development

 In a June 2022 interview with Josh Korngut of Dread Central, director Rhys Frake-Waterfield expressed interest in creating a sequel to Winnie-the-Pooh: Blood and Honey, and stated that he wants to "ramp it up even more and go even crazier and go even more extreme".
 In November 2022, he announced that a sequel, currently titled Winnie-the-Pooh: Blood and Honey 2, was in development, with him returning as director.
 In September 2023, teaser images were released showing the addition of character Owl, who only appeared in the first movie's prologue.
 The film features a new cast and new character designs, and takes place in the town of Ashdown rather than the Hundred Acre Wood.
 Additionally, the character Tigger, who was absent from the first film, appears since going in the public domain in January 2024.
 In 2023, it was revealed that Frake-Waterfield intended to have Pooh wield a chainsaw as a weapon in the film, and that the film would feature over thirty deaths.
+With a larger budget, Frake-Waterfield and Scott Chambers aimed to take the sequel into the direction that they were unable to go with the first film.

+Writing

 The film's screenplay was written by Matt Leslie.
-Rhys Frake-Waterfield spent time gathering fan feedback, such as putting out a poll on Instagram asking what the audience wanted to see in the film.
-Among the audience's requests was the inclusion of Poohsticks, in which Winnie-the-Pooh and Owl can be seen playing a twisted version of at one point in the film.
+Frake-Waterfield felt it was important to address the criticisms they had received from the first film, especially as it had never even been intended for a theatrical release.
+He spent time gathering fan feedback, such as putting out polls on Instagram asking what the audience wanted to see in the film.
+Among the audience's requests was the inclusion of the game Poohsticks, which Pooh and Owl can be seen playing a twisted version of at one point in the film.
 While a large portion of his audience requested the traditional woodland setting in the Hundred Acre Wood, some requested a small town setting.
 This led Frake-Waterfield to decide to do a mix of both settings.
-After two months of collecting information, Frake-Waterfield and Leslie created a very detailed 20-page script treatment full of ideas and scenes they wanted in the film, such as the idea of Winnie-the-Pooh and his friends being human children who were kidnapped and experimented on by a mad scientist, among them the twin brother of Christopher Robin.
-Despite the similarities, the idea was not taken from Five Nights at Freddy's (which released in October 2023, a month after principal photography on Winnie-the-Pooh: Blood and Honey 2 concluded).
-When Frake-Waterfield watched the film in cinemas, he grew concerned upon learning of the backstories involving a missing younger brother and children becoming animatronic characters, and messaged Leslie on his phone, worried that they would take the same direction they had chosen.
-To his relief, however, the backstories of the characters in that film went down a more supernatural route.
+While there was an opportunity to add in all of the characters, Frake-Waterfield chose to limit the amount to four to ensure quality.
+Tigger was added to the cast due to fan feedback, while Frake-Waterfield decided to include Owl as he felt he would bring something unique to the group; being an owl, he could fly, and would serve as the "wise one".
 The film took inspiration from Terrifier 2.
-The decision was also made to retcon the first film into a film within a film, meaning that while the events of the first film happened in-universe, the film is intended to be an adaptation based on the events, explaining the redesigns for Christopher Robin, Winnie-the-Pooh and Piglet.
-By June 2023, the script was completed.
+The decision was also made to retcon the first film into a film within a film, meaning that while the events of the first film happened in-universe, the film is intended to be an adaptation based on those events.
+This allowed them to change the designs of the creatures, recast certain characters, and change the story to fit what they thought was best.
+Frake-Waterfield additionally wanted to feature Christopher Robin as the central protagonist after the character was sidelined to a secondary role in the first film.